frederic-perez/AmE-dictionary/data/dictionary.md

 __hidebound__ _adj_ :four: Stubbornly conservative and narrow-minded. _Syn_ traditionalist _It is no use trying to reason with your grandfather, he is a hidebound old man who will never understand your position on the matter._
 __hideous__ _adj_ :four: Very ugly. _A hideous practice._
 __hideout__ _n_ :two::hammer:
+__hieratic__ _adj_ Of or associated with sacred persons or offices. _Syn_ priestly, sacerdotal _The laws did not apply to the hieratic class, whose members were held as nearly gods._
 __higgledy-piggledy__
 __Higgs boson__ _n_ :two: (Higgs particle, God particle) An elementary particle with zero spin and mass greater than zero, predicted to exist by electroweak theory and other gauge theories, discovered in 2012.
 __high and dry__ _adj_ :two: Abandoned, helpless. _The consumer is left high and dry._